knopkem/jadebootstrap-seed/README.md

 # jadebootstrap-seed using material design

-* Update seed to use the bootstrap-material-design from [[bootstrap-material-design]]
+* Update seed to use the bootstrap-material-design from https://github.com/FezVrasta/bootstrap-material-design

 [JADE-Bootstrap](http://rajasegar.github.io/JADE-Bootstrap/) boilerplate project for [NodeJS](http://nodejs.org/) using [Express](http://expressjs.com) middleware